 Over 84 degrees: Wetsuits not allowed

 The range of 50 to 78 degrees is therefore the ideal range for using a wetsuit.
 Any warmer, and the swimmer may actually overheat due to the wetsuit’s insulative qualities.
-Any colder, and the water is dangerously frigid for a swim.
+Truth be told, we think it is pretty easy to get too warm inside a wetsuit even in the 74-77 degree range.
+Any colder that 50, and the water is dangerously frigid for a swim.
 Keep in mind that even with a full-length wetsuit, you have a layer of water against your skin (that warms up gradually) and that your head, forehead, and neck are still exposed to the cold water.
 It is very common to have an otherwise comfortable swim where your forehead is so cold it makes for an uncomfortable swim.

 Of course, it is not just about the rules.
 The wetsuit answer might be different for every individual.
 Here are a few factors that you should weigh, in addition to the race director’s rule, regarding using a wetsuit: